 As a student in LC’s graduate program in counseling, you will be encouraged to become an active scholar within your discipline.

 Our graduate students link their academic research and field experiences to opportunities for presentations at state and regional conferences.

 Four counseling education students presented at the annual graduate conference of the Virginia Association for Counselor Education and Supervision held in February 2011 in Williamsburg, Virginia.
-Though the conference was initially developed to showcase doctoral research, Lynchburg College MEd students have been presenting since it was first organized.
+Though the conference was initially developed to showcase doctoral research, University of Lynchburg MEd students have been presenting since it was first organized.